Have questions? We have answers.

 You need to contact the Benefits Department at benefits.mailbox@energytransfer.com to stop your HSA contributions.

 Note: This rule applies to periods of retroactive Medicare coverage, so if you delayed enrolling in or applying to Medicare and later your enrollment is backdated, any contributions made during the period of retroactive coverage are considered excess.
-In this situation, you need to be sure to stop all HSA contributions up to six months before you collect Social Security.
+In this situation, you need to be sure to stop all HSA contributions up to 6 months before you collect Social Security.

 8. Can I receive Social Security benefits but decline Medicare coverage?